Routes a communication to a user or treatment (such as a queue or hunt group) configured in storm UC and CONTACT. |

 Description |

 In the Name field, enter a label to display to the agent.
 In the Value field, provide the variable to store the agent-entered value.
 Click ADD to add the Name and Value pair to the list below.
 Each entry is presented as an editable field to the agent in DTA.
 The value saved by the agent populates the variable, which is available for further post-call processing.
-You can reorder the variables by clicking and dragging an item to the location indicated by the black line. |
+You can reorder the variables by clicking and dragging an item to the location indicated by the black line.
+If your agents are permitted to start and stop call recordings in DTA, then you can store these actions in output variables for reporting in the storm VIEW application.
+For example: Note: this feature must be enabled by Content Guru.
+Contact your local helpdesk if required.
+The following statuses are supported:

 Agent Exit Code |